 Le Blanc’s 1999 Orpheus Mardi Gras Poster, was inspired by Le Blanc’s reintroduction to Mardi Gras in 1998 as an Orpheus celebrity monarch.
 Commissioned by the parade’s founders, Harry Connick, Soney Borey and Anne Rice, that year’s parade theme was “World Premiers at the Old French Opera House”.

-Christian’s work has been shown at the Antoine Gallery in Washington D.C. and is currently hanging at the Jeanne Bragg Gallery of Southern Art in New Orleans.
+Christian’s children’s artwork has previously been shown at the Antoine Gallery in Washington D.C. and at the Jeanne Bragg Gallery of Southern Art in New Orleans.

 Le Blanc’s current show, “WET”, marks a departure from his previous exhibitions.
 This series began as a one-off exploration of light and texture, but, with the encouragement of fellow artists, Mattea Perrotta, Alex Beard and especially Kevin Gillentine, eventually morphed into the intricate nature studies that make up this collection.